huggingface/hub-docs/docs/hub/models-widgets.md

 <!-- todo(add a screenshot) -->

-We can also surface the example outputs in the Hugging Face UI, for instance for a text-to-image model to display a gallery of cool image generations.
+We can also surface the example outputs in the Hugging Face UI, for instance, for a text-to-image model to display a gallery of cool image generations.

 <!-- todo(add a screenshot) -->